Best Funeral Attire for Women: Respectful Guide 2026

 ✅ Do

-- Do dress conservatively.
+- Dress conservatively.
 When in doubt, cover up.
 Long sleeves, higher necklines, and knee-length or longer hemlines are always safe.

-- Do keep jewelry minimal.
-A string of pearls, small stud earrings, or a simple watch are ideal.
-Less is more.
+- Keep jewelry minimal.
+A string of pearls, small stud earrings, or a simple watch.
+Less is always more.

-- Do wear comfortable shoes.
+- Wear comfortable shoes.
 You'll be standing, sitting, and possibly walking on uneven ground.
-Black flats, low-heel pumps, or dressy ankle boots are great choices.
+Black flats, low-heel pumps, or dressy ankle boots are ideal.

-- Do keep makeup understated.
-A natural look with light foundation, neutral lip color, and minimal eye makeup is appropriate.
+- Keep makeup understated.
+A natural look—light foundation, neutral lip, minimal eye makeup—is always appropriate.

-- Do bring layers.
+- Bring layers.
 Churches and funeral homes can be cold.
 A dark cardigan or blazer is easy to add or remove.

 ❌ Don't